webrecorder/browsertrix/README.md

 while the actual crawling is performed using [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler) containers, which are launched for each crawl.

-See [Features](https://browsertrix.cloud/features) for a high-level list of planned features.
+See [Browsertrix Cloud](https://browsertrix.com) for a feature overview and information about Browsertrix Cloud Hosting.

 ## Documentation